Where are you located?

 How do I qualify for a 3-year extension to my Health Guarantee?

-We feel so strongly about health and wellness of your puppy that we offer an "additional" THREE year health guarantee, total of 60 months, if you keep your puppy on an Auto Ship Order of Paw Tree puppy food.
-Paw Tree will notify us when you place an order.
-To order this product please CLICK HERE.
+We feel so strongly about health and wellness of your puppy that we offer an "additional" THREE year health guarantee, total of 60 months, if you keep your puppy on an Auto Ship Order of the food we use and recommend.
 To honor this offer you must order within 10 days of taking ownership of your new puppy.
-If you choose to end using Paw Tree, or not order, the guarantee extension ends at that time.
+If you choose to end using our recommended food choice, or not order, the guarantee extension ends at that time.

-Paw Tree helps your pup develop a healthy coat, fight off allergies, and prevent many of the health issues that are not covered by vaccines, thereby extending your dog’s longevity.
+Feeding a high quality, all natural diet helps your pup develop a healthy coat, fight off allergies, and prevent many of the health issues that are not covered by vaccines, thereby extending your dog’s longevity.
+The foods we feed and recommend have never been recalled and use only the highest quality ingredients.

 Are the dew claws removed from the puppies?